About the Highway Code

 Jersey follows the UK official Highway Code, with some modifications that apply in the Island.

 Jersey Highway Code

 The Highway Code changed on Saturday 29 January 2022.
-These advisory changes have been implemented to improve safety for people walking, cycling and horse riding.
+These advisory changes have been implemented to improve safety for people:

-Every road user still has a responsibility to keep themselves and each other safe, and the changes mean being ready to give priority, leave space and be considerate of others.
+Every road user still has a responsibility to keep themselves and each other safe.
+The changes mean:

 A new hierarchy of road users has been introduced to make sure those